 The following post is a QuickHit™ — an article or post I found online and thought was important enough to share directly with you.
 Of course, you’ll see my thoughts or opinions prepended or appended to this post, otherwise I’m just scraping content, and that’s not the intent.

-I’m looking for tools to help me set up this year’s Christmas dog photo session, and
+I’m looking for tools to help me set up this year’s Christmas dog photo session, and I came across this nifty online application:

 “Photography lighting diagrams made easy with this online tool: use the drop down menus, select objects, drag them, rotate them, change their layers then export your diagram to JPEG or save its URL.”